kolafish/tantivy/JSON_ORDER_BY_DESIGN.md

-# Design for High-Performance Sorting on Dynamic JSON Fields
+# Design for ORDER BY Implementation on Dynamic JSON Fields

 ## 1. Introduction